|JLSB EndNote Style|

 The references at the end of this document are in the preferred referencing style.
 Give all authors’ names; do not use “et al.” unless there are six authors or more.
 Use a space after authors’ initials.
 Papers that have not been published should be cited as “unpublished”.
 Papers that have been accepted for publication, but not yet specified for an issue should be cited as “to be published”.
 Papers that have been submitted for publication should be cited as “submitted for publication”.
 Capitalize only the first word in a paper title, except for proper nouns and element symbols.
 For papers published in translation journals, please give the English citation first, followed by the original foreign-language citation.

-2. Hasan V, Sri Widodo M and Semedi B. 2015.
-Oocyte Diamater Distribution and Fecundity of Javaen Barb (Systomus Orphoides) at the Start of Rainy Season in Lenteng River, East Java, Indonesia insurance.
-J. Life Sci.
-Biomed.
-5(2): 39-42.
+1. Hasan V, Sri Widodo M and Semedi B. 2015.
+Oocyte diameter distribution and fecundity of Javaen Barb (Systomus Orphoides) at the start of rainy season in Lenteng River, East Java, Indonesia insurance.
+J. Life Sci Biomed, 5(2): 39-42.

 For In press manuscripts (maximum 2):